karadumanb/parcellab-challenge/README.md

 ## Dependencies
 Post requests done by `axios`.
 If you need to check how this works with real endpoint that is shared in the challenge.
-You just need to update the baseUrl in folder `lib/axios.ts`
+You just need to update the baseUrl in the file `lib/axios.ts`

 Mock apis are created by `next using node`